-As a video editor, you will want to ensure you have mastered all things audio and mastering the simple audio fade out in Premiere Pro is at the top of the list!
+As a video editor, you will want to ensure you have mastered all things audio and how to fade out audio in Premiere Pro is at the top of the list!

-In today’s article, we will look at all things audio fade out in Premiere Pro, what it is and how you can nail the transition from scene to scene using this simple but effective audio transition.
+In this guide will look at all things audio fade out in Premiere Pro and how you can nail the transition from scene to scene using this simple but effective audio transition.

 What is an audio fade out?